 |Automatically select the worst well in each model and then perform well-level history matching on these wells, such that each model in the ensemble has both a good field-level and well-level match.

-The final step of the EVOLVE workflow is to use the ensemble of models extract from stage 3 for forecasting and ecomomic analysis.
+The final step of the EVOLVE workflow is to use the ensemble of models extracted from stage 2 or stage 3 for forecasting and ecomomic analysis.
 The ensemble of models is considered robust and practical: robust because the models exhibit diversity, practical because the number of models remains manageable for computing purposes.
 The ensemble can now be used to investigate short and long term optimization strategies under various economic scenarios.

 |For each history matched model in the final ensemble, attach multiple forecast scenarios (base case, infill drilling, polymer injection, etc).
 Then for each forecast scenario include uncertainties in NPV by including multiple economic scenarios.